Tuesday, May 30, 2023

 IO: This monad represents computations that have side effects.

-State: This monad represents computations that have mutable state.
+State: This monad represents computations that have mutable states.

 3. EXAMPLE